Emanuel Augustus: You Can’t Keep a Good Man Down

 Throughout his 18-year pro career, Augustus had been an entertaining fan favorite in the boxing world.
 Known as “The Drunken Master,” he was a regular on ESPN’s Friday Night Fights, appearing on the program 11 times.
 His 2001 knock ‘em, sock ‘em fight with Micky Ward was voted by the network’s viewers as the Fight of the Decade.
 Floyd Mayweather—one of boxing’s all-time greats who has been in the ring with champions such as Oscar De La Hoya, Shane Moseley, Miguel Cotto and Manny Pacquiao—still refers to Augustus as the toughest fighter he’s ever faced.

 After spending several years fighting out of Brownsville, Texas, and two more in Australia, Augustus returned home to Baton Rouge in 2012.
 He reunited with Dorothy Anthony, a woman he had known for almost twenty years.
-And he was already beginning to show the signs of an aging fighter.
+He was already beginning to show the signs of an aging fighter.
 His short-term memory was beginning to fail him.

 “Did you train today?” she asked.

 “No, I was just helping some guys out,” Augustus said.
 “But I’m going to get back in the ring.
-I’m going to fight again, for you and me.”
+I’m going to fight again—for you and me.”